KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.13 Resonance and Coherence — On the Dual Signatures That Guide Centropic Motion

 Two guiding principles for aligning with supernal realities — **Resonance** and **Coherence** —
-are the energetic signatures by which Zenetism perceives and measures
+are the energetic signatures by which Zenetism perceives and evaluates
-spiritual alignment and directional motion.
+directional motion and structural alignment.

 **Resonance**
 The soul’s harmonic attunement to universal verity or divine order.